-There are more doctors and dentists diagnosing children and adults alike with Oral Myofunctional Disorder (OMD) than ever before.
+There are more doctors and dentists diagnosing children and adults alike with Orofacial Myofunctional Disorders (OMDs) than ever before.
 Many people are unfamiliar with this diagnosis and are not sure what it means.
-It generally refers to a pattern of oral and oral facial muscles that are interfering with development, function, and potentially appearance.
+It generally refers to a pattern of oral facial muscles that are interfering with development, function, and potentially appearance.

 OMD is also referred to as tongue thrust, reverse swallow, or deviate swallow.

 What do these terms mean?
-It can be very complicated to understand a diagnosis because everyone calls him different things.
-A tongue thrust, reverse swallow, or do you swallow all our representative of the same diagnosis.
-It refers to an irregular swallow where the tongue moves forward, or sideways in an exaggerated manner during swallowing, and/or swallowing.
-When the time is at rest, it is usually low and forward within the mouth.
+It can be very complicated to understand a diagnosis of OMD because everyone calls them different things.
+A tongue thrust, or reverse swallow are both representative of the same diagnosis.
+It refers to an irregular swallow where the tongue moves forward, or sideways in an exaggerated manner during swallowing.
+When the tongue is at rest, it is usually low and forward within the mouth.

-At birth, babies, user reverse swallow as a way to protect their airways.
+At birth, babies usually reverse swallow as a way to protect their airways.
 By the age of five, most children develop more efficient patterns.
-However, if the child continues to use the reverse swallow method, it is possible to receive an OMD diagnosis.
+However, if the child continues to use the reverse swallow method, it is possible that you child may have an OMD.

 What are the signs of OMD?

 A normal swallow involves the teeth and lips being sealed in a firm and relaxed manner.
-The tongue tip presses at the roof of the mouth and the tongue will slope downward in order to push food into the throat.
-There is also a negative intra-oral pressure that forces the time into a wavelike motion when there is any kind of swallowing.
+The tongue tip presses on the roof of the mouth and the tongue will slope downward in order to push food into the throat.
+There is also a negative intra-oral pressure that forces the tongue into a wavelike motion when there is any kind of swallowing.

 You may already notice that you do or do not have a normal swallow.
-If you have an atypical swallow, it may be time to talk to your doctor about myofunctional therapy.
-You may have noticed it on your child, teen, or on yourself.
+If you have an atypical swallow, it may be time to talk to your Maryville dentist at Crestview Dental Care about myofunctional therapy.

 What occurs with an OMD diagnosis?